 Description: This course examines the complex, dynamic relationship between communities and the justice system in addressing crime and conflict with an emphasis on the challenges and prospects of administering justice within a diverse multicultural population.
-54 hours lecture patrol.
 54 hours lecture.
+(Letter grade only)